AymenKooli/a-kooli/content/post/fwordctf-2020-sign-it/index.md

 		return self.nonce ^ randrange(1, 2**150)
 ```

 The nonce being ~ 192 bits long, the ephemere_key will always have the 42 MSBs fixed!
+Bingo!
+That must be the vulnerability we need to exploit in order to recover the private key.

+We know that:

+s1 = $k1^{-1}

+From this [article](https://blog.trailofbits.com/2020/06/11/ecdsa-handle-with-care/), We will only need 6 signatures in order